MONEY

 Though a Copyright License isn’t mandatory, it’s a smart move if you’re producing original work that gives your consulting business its edge.

-How to establish a niche in Kenya’s competitive consulting market
+How to Establish a Niche in Kenya’s Competitive Consulting Market

 What’s the best way to choose the right industries to micro-consult for in Kenya’s growing economy?